garylirocks/quickrefs/azure-active-directory.markdown

 ### Application and service principal owners

+- A user is automatically added as an application owner when they register an application
+  - Ownership for an enterprise application is assigned by default only when a user with no administrator roles (Global Administrator, Application Administrator etc) creates a new application registration.
+- A good practice is to have at least two owners for an application.
-- In the Portal, you could only add a user as app and SP owners
+- In the Portal, you could only add users as app and SP owners
+- Groups can't be owners.
 - To add an SP as owner, use CLI or API, see https://github.com/Azure/azure-cli/issues/9250#issuecomment-603621148.
-- Groups can't be added as owners.

 ```sh
 # the target app and SP